Cookies on the NLCCE

 And this focus isn’t just required for London businesses that trade or do business in the EU – all businesses need to assess the impact on their: staff employment, business travel, exporting, importing, international trade paperwork, costs, logistics, data protection, e-commerce, accounting and auditing, public procurement, intellectual property and taxation.
 Firms also need to consider impacts on their immediate supply chain.

-To help London businesses in their preparations London Chamber of Commerce and Industry has launched an EU Exit Hub.
+To help London businesses in their preparations London Chamber of Commerce and Industry has launched an

 Businesses across the capital are grappling with competing pressures at present, so it is understandable that for many the end of the EU exit transition period may not be top of mind.
 But with only 100 days left until the transition period ends, it is critical that action is taken from now to start preparing for its impacts.